sanacommerce/DeveloperPortal/DeveloperPortal/adk/navigationsearchbar.md

   )),
 );
 ```

 Notice, the epic makes use of the admin specified arguments attached to the action payload making this a versatile content element.

 ### Navigation Items Received

 The objective now is to tell redux the navigation items were received, and update state with a fuse of the navigation items, so that navigation items can easily be searched.

-#### Action
+#### Receiving Action

 If the GraphQL request was succesful, the epic will dispatch an action that will be created now.
 Add to the exisisting `actions.js` file in `/behavior`.

 ```js